tsgates/arch-wiki-markdown/wiki/Swap.md

     # chmod 600 /swapfile

-After creating the correctly-sized file, format it to swap:
+After creating the correctly sized file, format it to swap:

     # mkswap /swapfile

-Activate the swapfile:
+Activate the swap file:

     # swapon /swapfile